jlopenshaw41/property-app/README.md

 As an additional feature, vendors can also add new properties by submitting the 'Add property' form.
 In the backend, properties are stored in a MongoDB database via an Express API.
 HTTP requests are made from the frontend using axios.
 Tested using Jest & React Testing Library, following Test-Driven Development methodology.

+I've written a blog post documenting how I built this project - [check it out here](https://jlopenshaw.hashnode.dev/bootcamp-journal-react-property-website-project).

 ![GIF showing Property App in action](src/images/propertyApp.gif)

 ## Table of contents